hpcc-systems/Deprecated-covid19/Readme.md

 The user interface provides several ways to navigate:

 * _Map View_ shows aspects of the infection through color codings on a map.
-The map can be color coded by a number of attributes including Infection State, New Cases, New Deaths, Cases per 100K, Deaths per 100K, Total Cases and Total Deaths.
-On Map View, users can drilldown to the lowest location as possible.
+The map can be color coded by a number of attributes including Infection State, New Cases, New Deaths, Cases per 100K, Deaths per 100K, Total Cases, Total Deaths, Vaccine Utilization, and Population Percent Vaccinated.
+On the Map View, users can drilldown to any level of location.
 Currently supported Views include World  View, Country View, Province/State View, City/County View.

 ![Country Map View](/docs/images/readme/map_country.png)